 What are the symptoms of disordered eating?

 The signs and symptoms of disordered eating and eating disorders are similar.
-The difference lies primarily in the frequency of disordered eating behaviors.
+The difference lies primarily in the frequency and severity of disordered eating behaviors.
 For example, someone may not consistently restrict their food intake as someone suffering from anorexia might, but they may strictly diet by counting calories or skipping meals for a period of time.
 They may keep going back to the same fad diets or try new diets in an attempt to obtain a certain weight and/or body shape.

-Symptoms of disordered eating include:
+Signs of disordered eating include:

 Is treatment needed for disordered eating?